Skip to main content

 • shortened study (zkrácené studiumfor acquiring secondary education completed with the Maturita examination is completed secondary education with the Maturita examination (střední vzdělání s maturitní zkouškou) in other fields of study – ISCED 354;

-• shortened study for acquiring secondary education to obtain a VET certificate is completed education either with the Maturita examination (ISCED 354) or the VET certificate in other field of study (353).
+• shortened study for acquiring secondary education to obtain a VET certificate is completed education either with the Maturita examination (ISCED 354) or the VET certificate in other field of study (353) or successful completion of the last year of the field of education with the Maturita examination.

 Admission procedure